Keep it simple: K.I.S.S.

 - Fenix RC20

-- Olight S30R baton III / Olight S10R baton / Olight M2T Warrior
+- Olight S30R baton III / Olight S1R baton / Olight M2R PRO Warrior

-- Reason: It has too many modes, with a UI that includes a long-press etc.. you don't want that for them.
-This will be too complicated.
+- Reason: It has too many modes, with a UI that includes a long-press, etc.. you don't want that for them.
+This kind of user interface is too complicated.

 - Olight R50 Pro Seeker